 To fill your pipeline with leads, you must employ the Four C’s of selling your service:

 Not all differentiators are equal.
 For instance, price is a great differentiator and often leads to a race to the bottom.
 Consider this old business school trope: there’s no strategic advantage in being the second-lowest price.
-If you’re not the lowest, then you might as well be the highest, right?
+If you’re not the lowest, then you might as well be the highest.
 Rather than succumb to pressure to become the lowest bid provider in your field, you want to be the only business that does what you do.

 Get niche.
-Narrow your focus: you want to be a specialist with deep knowledge, not a generalist with the same specious knowledge anyone can acquire in a few minutes by asking Google.
+Narrow your focus: you want to be a specialist with deep knowledge, not a generalist with the same deceptive knowledge anyone can acquire in a few minutes by asking Google.
 Therefore, not everybody is your customer.
 You can say no to people only when you know to whom to say yes.
-So, if something is within your niche, potential clients want to know the depth of your experience with the assumption that deep expertise indicates you will perform very well for their business, not that you are learning from them.
+So, if something is within your niche, potential clients want to see the depth of your experience with the assumption that deep expertise indicates you will perform very well for their business, not that you are learning from them.

 So, with our niche distinction, we became the agency for agencies.
 It happened because we were specific in deciding who we were, whom we wanted to work with, and whom we were the most comfortable around.

 Our services were what our ideal clients needed.
 We were the solution for their problems, and they cared a lot about that.
 I knew agencies, I was brokering agencies, I was working with agencies, and we were selling agencies.
 When I walked into a client’s office and said that, my pitch was beautiful.
-When you know the problem, you know what solution they need, and your job becomes to solve that problem.
+When you know the problem, you know what solution they need, and your job is to solve that problem.

-You need to build chemistry or rapport with your clients, as this type of work is a long-term thing.
+You need to build chemistry or rapport with your clients, as this work is a long-term thing.
 You are going to work with the client for years or even decades.
 Moving toward these big goals requires trust, so you need to build it early on.
 That means the client has to like you, your authentic self, and your style of working.

 Don’t change who you are; that’s not authentic.
 The deception won’t make you happy or comfortable around the client.
 It’s going to make it hard on the business.
 Be true to who you are and be honest about it.

-Love what you do and your clients will love what you’re doing for them.
+Love what you do, and your clients will love what you’re doing for them.
 If you’re not happy about who you are, who you work with, how you deliver it, then you’re not giving 100 percent to them–and they’ll know it.

 Cost is not worth mentioning to your client in the beginning.
 If you’ve established value and if you are the solution to the biggest problem in your client’s life, then cost is just a number.
-So, cost comes last.
+So, the cost comes last.

 Never tell your prospective client the cost or price of your service until he asks for it.
 Price is irrelevant until you establish credibility, capability, and chemistry and the client understands the service you provide and its value.
-If the client absolutely wants you, the price or cost doesn’t matter.
+If the client wants you, the price or cost doesn’t matter.